gcallah/MiscWriting/AI/AIAlchemists.md

 worries (or hopes?) that ["Artificial Superintelligence Could Be Humanity's Final Invention"](https://www.forbes.com/sites/bernardmarr/2024/10/31/why-artificial-superintelligence-could-be-humanitys-final-invention/).
 Raymond Kurzweil asserts that we are entering into the age of "spiritual machines."
-One can easily find a multitude of similar extravagant claims with a simple Internet search.
+One can easily find a multitude of similar utopian claims with a simple Internet search.

-Such views have in common the idea that the dilemma we face in our human existence, of finding ourselves born into a world that we did not create and whose purpose we do not know, can be solved by *technical* means.
+Often, the suggestion is that the dilemma we face in our human existence, of finding ourselves born into a world that we did not create and whose purpose we do not know, can be solved by *technical* means.